pol/dwarf-fortress-guides/mixtrak/s3c02-fortress-pattern.md

     [organised processing chains](http://dwarffortresswiki.org/index.php/Workshop_design "wikilink").
 -   **3 Floors per District: Main, Attic, Basement**
     - The X in the middle of each large corner room indicates up/down stairs.
-Yes, this design extends to the level above (attic) and below (basement), and yes, it's alright to use stairs as long as you don't stack a pile of them on top of one another.
+Yes, this design extends to the level above (upper floor) and below (lower floor), and yes, it's alright to use stairs as long as you don't stack a pile of them on top of one another.
 -   **Plumbing**
     - The lighter-grey tiles in the gaps between rooms are actually